komunitin/komunitin-api/accounting/README.md

 The common CRUD operations are defined at `currency` and `accounts` endpoints for administrative operations.

 Payments and charges are done using the `transactions` endpoint.
-Tipically a transaction will be created with a `POST` request to the transactions endpoint and later it will be either accepted, committed or rejected by updating the transaction using `PATCH` requests that change the `state` field and eventually the signature fields.
+Typically a transaction will be created with a `POST` request to the transactions endpoint and later it will be either accepted, committed or rejected by updating the transaction using `PATCH` requests that change the `state` field and eventually the signature fields of associated transfers.

 ### Transaction workflow
 When a valid `POST` request is received at the `transactions` endpoint, the transaction is created with `new` state.
 That means that the transaction won't be applied by now.
 This initial state is useful for systems that may add taxes, fees or other features on transactions: the user may create a transaction to see the additional issues to the transaction and later, if they agree with the created transaction, accept and commit it.
 Depending on account configurations, once the source account has accepted a transaction the destination account may also need to accept the transaction before it can be committed, so the transaction will be meantime in `pending` state.
 Once all parties have accepted the transaction, it becomes `accepted` state and it is ready to be committed.
 Once a transaction is `committed`, it can't be deleted, edited nor rejected.